MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-turkish.md

 # Top 10 Tips for Microsoft Translation into Turkish

-You are helping with translation into Turkish, but don't have time to study all aspects of the Turkish Style Guide on the [Microsoft Language Portal](../../reference/microsoft-style-guides.md)?
+You are helping with translation into Turkish, but don't have time to study all aspects of the [Turkish Style Guide](../../reference/microsoft-style-guides.md)?
 Here are ten of the most important aspects to keep in mind.

 ## 1. Meaning and intent of the original